The Thomas-Fermi and the Thomas-Fermi-Dirac Models in Two-Dimension- the Effect of Strong Quantizing Magnetic Field: Basic Formalism

 Which is the Thomas-Fermi equation in 2D in presence of a strong orthogonal quantizing magnetic field.
-The form of this equation is identical with that of field free case \cite{R1}, except the scaling parameter $b=(\pi/e^2m)^{1/2}$.
+The form of this equation is exactly identical with that of field free case \cite{R1}, except the scaling parameter $b=(\pi/e^2m)^{1/2}$.
 Surprisingly the radius of the circular type WS cell does not change with the strength of magnetic field.
-However, in the usual three dimensional case, the radius of the spherical type WS cell decreases with the strength of magnetic field, e.g., in \cite{NAG1,NAG2} the scaling parameter $\mu=(\pi/2e^3B)^{1/2}$, hence the actual radius $r=\mu x$ varies with magnetic field in the form $1/B^{1/2}$.
-In the case of magnetically deformed cylindrical type WS cell, both the radial as well as the axial parameters decrease with the strength of magnetic field \cite{GHOSH}.
-Therefore we can conclude that in 2D there will be no magnetic contraction of WS cells and due to the circular geometrical structure, even in presence of ultra strong quantizing magnetic field, there will be no magnetic distortion to elliptical shape.
+However, in the usual three dimensional case, the radius of the spherical type WS cell decreases with the strength of magnetic field, e.g., in \cite{NAG1,NAG2}, the scaling parameter $\mu=(\pi/2e^3B)^{1/2}$.
+Hence the actual radius $r=\mu x$ varies with magnetic field in the functional form $1/B^{1/2}$.
+Further in the case of magnetically deformed cylindrical type WS cell, both the radial as well as the axial parameters decrease with the strength of magnetic field \cite{GHOSH}.
+Therefore in the present 2D scenario we may conclude that there will be no magnetic contraction of WS cells and even in presence of ultra strong quantizing magnetic field, there will be no magnetic distortion to elliptical shape.
 Now it is trivial to show that the general solution of eqn.(12) is given by \cite{R10}

-where $A$ and $B$ are two unknown constants to be obtained from the initial and the boundary conditions and can be expressed in terms of $x_s$, the surface value of $x$, $N$, the total number of electrons in the system and $Z$, the total positive charge within the nucleus situated at the centre of the WS cell.
-From the above solution it is quite obvious that $\phi(x)\longrightarrow\infty$ as $x\longrightarrow0$ from the diverging nature of the modified Bessel function $K_0(x)$ $(K_0(x)\sim -\ln x~~{\rm{as}}~~ x\rightarrow0)$.
+where $A_1$ and $B_1$ are two unknown constants to be obtained from the initial and the boundary conditions and can be expressed in terms of $x_s$, the surface value of $x$, $N$, the total number of electrons in the system and $Z$, the total positive charge within the nucleus situated at the centre of the WS cell.
+From the above solution it is quite obvious that $\phi(x)\longrightarrow \infty$ as $x\longrightarrow 0$ from the diverging nature of the modified Bessel function $K_0(x)$.
+(The modified Bessel function of second kind of order zero, $K_0(x)\sim -\ln x~~{\rm{as}}~~ x\rightarrow 0$).
 This is also true in the case of three dimensional Thomas-Fermi equation, having a singular nature at the origin.
-The special technique developed by Fermi, Metropolis and Teller \cite{FMT} is used to solved the Thomas-Fermi differential equation in the three dimensional case.
-Now the constant chemical potential for the electrons inside the WS cells is given by
+The special technique developed by Feynman, Metropolis and Teller \cite{FMT} is used to solve the Thomas-Fermi differential equation in the three dimensional case.